Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 ## Motivation

-So far, we have discussed state machines and consensus... in \_isolation.
+So far, we have discussed state machines and consensus... in _isolation_.

 Does the _contexts in which they operate within_ matter?